ArtalkJS/Artalk/docs/docs/en/guide/deploy.md

-# 📦 Program Deployment
+# 📦 Getting Started

+This guide will help you deploy Artalk on your server.
+Once deployed, you can integrate the Artalk client into your website or blog to enable comment functionality.

-## Docker Deployment
+## Docker

+Here is a simple guide for deploying the Artalk **Server** and **Client**.

+### Launch Server

-It is recommended to deploy using Docker.
-Pre-install the [Docker Engine](https://docs.docker.com/engine/install/) and execute the command to create the container:
+It is recommended to use Docker for deployment.
+Pre-install the [Docker Engine](https://docs.docker.com/engine/install/) and create a working directory, then run the command to launch a container in the background:

 ```bash
 docker run -d \